 The Executive Risk Committee ("ERC") is the most senior executive risk committee with responsibility for overseeing the material risks of the Group, taking a holistic approach to overseeing the effective management of risk (financial & non-financial) across the Group.
-It is responsible for overseeing the material risks of the Group, as well as compliance with risk appetite and other approved policy limits, making recommendations to the BRC and regularly reporting to the GEC via the GCRO as ERC Chair.
+It is responsible for monitoring the overall risk profile of the Group, as well as compliance with risk appetite and other approved policy limits, making recommendations to the BRC and regularly reporting to the GEC via the GCRO as ERC Chair.

-Further details on the role of the ERC in the risk governance of the Group as at the end of the financial year ending 31 December 2023 are set out in the Risk Management Report which forms part of the Group Annual Report, which is available at Financial Information (bankofireland.com).
+Further details on the role of the ERC in the risk governance of the Group as at the end of the financial year ending 31 December 2022 are set out in the Risk Management Report which forms part of the Group Annual Report, which is available at 2022 Results Announcement (bankofireland.com)